-2021/22 2020/21 2019/20 Variance
+2022/23 2021/22 Variance

-No. of Work Injury Case 0 0 0 no change
+No. of Work Injury Case 0 0 no change

-No. of Lost Days 0 0 0 no change
+No. of Lost Days 0 0 no change

-No. of Work-related Fatalities 0 0 0 no change

 During the Reporting Period, there was no material breach or non-compliance with the applicable laws and regulations that have a significant impact on the Group relating to health and safety.